-identify all Loo Related State and Local Priorities Actions and Services Level of Service (Indicate if school-wide or Annual Update: Review of actions/ services What actions are performed or services provided in each year (and are projected to be provided in years 2 and 3)?
-What are the anticipated expenditures for each action (including funding source)? (from Section 2) LEA-wide) LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 Goal 3.
+Goal (Include and identify all goals from Related State and Local Priorities (from Section 2) Actions and Services Level of Service (Indicate if school-wide or Annual Update: Review of actions/ services are projected to be anticipated expenditur ormed or services provide provided in years 2 and 3 es for each action (includ 3)?
+What are the Section 2) (Holli Section 2) LEA-wide) LCAP YEAR Year 1: 2014-15 Year 2: 2015-16 Year 3: 2016-17 Goal 3.
 Increasing the percentage of scholars demonstrating: a) mastery of state standards, b) college and career orientation, c) knowledge of how American democratic institutions work, and d) the ability to recite the Gettysburg Address and discuss it orally and in writing.
 Mastery is defined as the ability to understand something well enough to teach it to someone else.
-Implement state standards Parent involvement Pupil achievement School climate Core access Pupil outcomes Local priority a.
+2. Implement state standards 3.
+Parent involvement 4.
+Pupil achievement 5.
+Pupil engagement 6.
+School climate 7.
+Core access 8.
+Pupil outcomes 9.
+Local priority a.
 Integrate body-brain teaching and learning throughout the instructional day to engage all students and all subgroups. b.
-Using agriculture as the theme and using brain- compatible strategies to integrate content areas into daily instruction. c.
+Using agriculture as the theme and using brain-compatible strategies to integrate content areas into daily instruction. c.
 Integrate civic education into the curriculum by means of social action projects. d.
 Provide third party support for those scholars who have not yet mastered what is being taught. e.
 Provide primary language support as needed for English Learners while maintaining English as the medium of instruction.
 Strategies to accomplish this goal include small group preview-review in the primary language before and after direct instruction with the whole class using scaffolding strategies taught by the Guided Language Acquisition Design program (Project GLAD).
 In order to provide preview-review the Steering Committee will identify the required number of bilingual certificated teachers when requesting teachers for vacant positions.
 School-wide a.
 Integrate body-brain teaching and learning.
 Professional development cost and coaching cost included in Goals 1 or 2. b.
 Using agricultural theme: No additional cost.
 Agricultural organizations are donating instructional materials to the school. c.
 Civics education: No additional cost. d.
 Third party support: No additional cost. e.
 Primary language support: No additional cost. a.
 Integrate body-brain teaching and learning.
 Professional development cost and coaching cost included in Goals 1 or 2. b.
 Using agricultural theme: No additional cost.
 Agricultural organizations are donating instructional materials to the school. c.
 Civics education: No additional cost. d.
 Third party support: No additional cost. e.
 Primary language support: No additional cost. a.
-Integrate body- brain teaching and learning.
+Integrate body-brain teaching and learning.
 Professional development cost and coaching cost included in Goals 1 or 2. b.
 Using agricultural theme: No additional cost.
 Agricultural organizations are donating instructional materials to the school. c.
 Civics education: No additional cost. d.
 Third party support: No additional cost. e.
 Primary language support: No additional cost.